jordan-public/flash-loan-unlimited-solana/README.md

 The above calculations stimulate initial investors, but not unfairly.
 As there is more need for fT tokens in circulation, there is more need for minting fT, but also more usage of fT for all investors to enjoy.

+To effectively implement the above calculations, $f$ is the ratio of the amount of deposited T and the total fT minted, calculated only outside of a flash loan.
+- The withdrawals are always
+in-full, paying out $f * x$ of T for the surrendered $x$ amount of fT.
+- Upon deposit of $x$ of T, the depositor receives $x/f$ of fT.

+Solana's low network fees allow for change of the deposited amount by simply withdrawing the entire holdings and then depositing the desired amount.
+This approach allows for cleaner code and less mistakes.
+In the future this may be optimized.

 So far only the yield obtained from the FLUF Protocol is explained.
 But there is more: As investors deposit tokens T into the FLUF Protocol they receive tokens fT, which have